telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_postgresql_sink.md

 [Top](#top)

-#### <a name="section1.2.1"></a>PostgreSQL databases naming conventions
+#### <a name="section1.2.1"></a>PostgreSQL databases naming considerations

-Previous to any operation with PostgreSQL you need to create the database to be used.
+- Previous to any operation with PostgreSQL you need to create the database to be used.

-[PostgreSQL only accepts](https://www.postgresql.org/docs/current/static/sql-syntax-lexical.html#SQL-SYNTAX-IDENTIFIERS) alphanumeric characters and the underscore (`_`).
+- [PostgreSQL only accepts](https://www.postgresql.org/docs/current/static/sql-syntax-lexical.html#SQL-SYNTAX-IDENTIFIERS) alphanumeric characters and the underscore (`_`).
 This leads to  certain [encoding](#section2.3.4) is applied depending on the `enable_encoding` configuration parameter.

-PostgreSQL [databases name length](http://www.postgresql.org/docs/current/static/sql-syntax-lexical.html#SQL-SYNTAX-IDENTIFIERS) is limited to 63 characters.
+- PostgreSQL [databases name length](http://www.postgresql.org/docs/current/static/sql-syntax-lexical.html#SQL-SYNTAX-IDENTIFIERS) is limited to 63 characters.

-Since version 2.2.0 It's added a new capability for Cygnus to create the schema and database name on runtime, this is possible trough enabling a specific Data Model on agent properties.
+- Since version 2.2.0 It's added a new capability for Cygnus to create the schema and database name on runtime, this is possible trough enabling a specific Data Model on agent properties.
 See the [summary datamodels PostgreSQL data structure](#section1.2.4) section for more details.

 [Top](#top)

-#### <a name="section1.2.2"></a>PostgreSQL schemas naming conventions
+#### <a name="section1.2.2"></a>PostgreSQL schemas naming considerations
-A schema named as the notified `fiware-service` header value (or, in absence of such a header, the defaulted value for the FIWARE service) is created (if not existing yet).

-It must be said [PostgreSQL only accepts](https://www.postgresql.org/docs/current/static/sql-syntax-lexical.html#SQL-SYNTAX-IDENTIFIERS) alphanumeric characters and the underscore (`_`).
+- [PostgreSQL only accepts](https://www.postgresql.org/docs/current/static/sql-syntax-lexical.html#SQL-SYNTAX-IDENTIFIERS) alphanumeric characters and the underscore (`_`).
 This leads to  certain [encoding](#section2.3.4) is applied depending on the `enable_encoding` configuration parameter.

-PostgreSQL [schemas name length](http://www.postgresql.org/docs/current/static/sql-syntax-lexical.html#SQL-SYNTAX-IDENTIFIERS) is limited to 63 characters.
+- PostgreSQL [schemas name length](http://www.postgresql.org/docs/current/static/sql-syntax-lexical.html#SQL-SYNTAX-IDENTIFIERS) is limited to 63 characters.

-Since version 2.2.0 Cygnus creates the name of the schema name on runtime according to the selected DataModel for the sink.
+- Since version 2.2.0 Cygnus creates the name of the schema name on runtime according to the selected DataModel for the sink.
 See the [summary datamodels PostgreSQL data structure](#section1.2) section for more details.

 [Top](#top)

-#### <a name="section1.2.3"></a>PostgreSQL tables naming conventions
+#### <a name="section1.2.3"></a>PostgreSQL tables naming considerations

-It must be said [PostgreSQL only accepts](https://www.postgresql.org/docs/current/static/sql-syntax-lexical.html#SQL-SYNTAX-IDENTIFIERS) alphanumeric characters and the underscore (`_`).
+- [PostgreSQL only accepts](https://www.postgresql.org/docs/current/static/sql-syntax-lexical.html#SQL-SYNTAX-IDENTIFIERS) alphanumeric characters and the underscore (`_`).
 This leads to  certain [encoding](#section2.3.4) is applied depending on the `enable_encoding` configuration parameter.

-PostgreSQL [tables name length](http://www.postgresql.org/docs/current/static/sql-syntax-lexical.html#SQL-SYNTAX-IDENTIFIERS) is limited to 63 characters.
+- PostgreSQL [tables name length](http://www.postgresql.org/docs/current/static/sql-syntax-lexical.html#SQL-SYNTAX-IDENTIFIERS) is limited to 63 characters.

 The following table summarizes the table name composition (old encoding):